tangle-network/relayer/README.md

 * Create a `config.toml` file and add the following configuration

-> By default `webb-relayer` looks for the config at ~/.config/webb-relayer/config.toml
+> By default `webb-relayer` looks for the config at ~/.config/webb-relayer/config.toml on Unix.

 ```toml
 # Webb Relayer configuration